Workflow Scaling and Disruption Protection

 2 Example of a metric based on the cpu resource utilization.

-Workflows deployed with spec.podTemplate.deploymentModel: knative cannot be scaled via a HorizontalPodAutoscaler, since Knative Serving controls the number of replicas automatically.
+Workflows deployed with spec.podTemplate.deploymentModel: knative cannot be scaled using a HorizontalPodAutoscaler, because Knative Serving automatically manages the number of replicas.
+Additionally, workflows deployed using the dev profile are not designed to scale.

 For more information on configuring HorizonalPodAutoscalers you can refer to the Kubernetes documentation